PowerMops/powermops-site/src/routes/pmops/Overview.md

-of the material were updated to reflect the advent of OS X, and this will be ongoing, however as a web site the versioning seems irrelevant and so this manual has no version numbers but rather an *Updated on* entry in this page\'s title bar.
+of the material were updated to reflect the advent of OS X, and this will be ongoing, however as a web site the versioning seems irrelevant and so this manual has no version numbers but rather an *Updated on* entry in this page's title bar.

 Mops
 ----

-The name Mops could well be an acronym for *Mike\'s Object oriented Programming System* but since Mike feels the computing world has enough acronyms already, he has taken pity on us.
+The name Mops could well be an acronym for *Mike's Object oriented Programming System* but since Mike feels the computing world has enough acronyms already, he has taken pity on us.
 Hence we spell Mops as Mops, not MOPS.

-Mike\'s hope is that over a period of time Mops users will, by sharing their developments, contribute to the ongoing Mops effort.
-As a one-man, very part time operation, Mike can\'t hope to singlehandedly compete with all the commercial outfits producing gargantuan bells and whistles encumbered development systems for the Mac, and would be happy to concentrate on the low-level implementation of the Mops nucleus and
+Mike's hope is that over a period of time Mops users will, by sharing their developments, contribute to the ongoing Mops effort.
+As a one-man, very part time operation, Mike can't hope to singlehandedly compete with all the commercial outfits producing gargantuan bells and whistles encumbered development systems for the Mac, and would be happy to concentrate on the low-level implementation of the Mops nucleus and